nightflyza/tgtinygate/README.md

 **Optional settings:**
 - **`$connectTimeout`** - Connection timeout in seconds (default: 5)
 - **`$timeout`** - Total request timeout in seconds (default: 10)

+## Security Notice

+**Important:** Use a random folder name instead of `tgtinygate_changeme` for better security.
+The folder name becomes part of your webhook URL, so using a random name makes it harder for attackers to guess your endpoint.

+Example: `tgtinygate_a7b19c2d4e1f3` or just `tgtg_9W8k2m5p7q`

+## Setup Instructions

 # FreeBSD quick setup